Virginia Marijuana Trafficking Laws

 How to Transport Weed Legally in Virginia

-Rules guiding the transportation of recreational marijuana are still under review since Virginia only plans to begin the retail sale of recreational cannabis in 2024.
+Rules guiding the transportation of recreational marijuana are still under review since Virginia has not enacted its recreational cannabis law as of 2024.
 However, there are dispensaries where patients in the state’s medical marijuana program can purchase medical cannabis.
 Section 54.1-3442.6 of the Virginia Code authorizes registered pharmaceutical processors and cannabis dispensing facilities to transport and supply cannabis to patients or their caregivers.
-As of August 2022, the Virginia Board of Pharmacy is yet to issue regulations regarding the wholesale delivery and transportation of cannabis.